AccidentalMachines/PocketQueen-v1/README.md

-# Soundial 1.0
+# Pocket Queen 1.0

-**Soundial** is a modern 3D-printed metronome for drummers, featuring both audible and visual tempo cues.
+**Pocket Queen** is a modern 3D-printed metronome for drummers, featuring both audible and visual tempo cues.
 It’s designed to sit on a table or mount anywhere on a drum kit using a standard 1/4-20 clamp.

 ---